Basic skills to communicate with people with autism:

 - Do not set exceptionally high expectations or pamper them lest they should become frustrated or overly dependent.

-- Be patient with them and listen to their voices.
+- Be patient with them and listen to them.

 - Identify and recognize their contribution to society.